serialx/web-eval-agent/README.md

 We're refining this, please open an issue if you have any issues!
 1. Do all this in your code editor terminal
 2. `curl -LSf https://operative.sh/install.sh -o install.sh && bash install.sh && rm install.sh`
-3. Get your API key at operative.sh
+3. Get your API key at operative.sh/mcp
 4. Install uv `(curl -LsSf https://astral.sh/uv/install.sh | sh)`
 5. `uvx --from git+https://github.com/Operative-Sh/web-eval-agent.git playwright install`
 6. Restart code editor